hsaikia/Agricola/README.md

 ## System Design

 Here is a brief explanation of the several entities in the game.
-- Game : this is the struct representing the game state.
+- State : This is the struct representing the game state.
-- Player : the struct representing the Player state.
+- Player : The struct representing the Player state.
 Several of these structs are part of the game state.
 Some parts of this struct should be hidden from other Players.
-- ActionSpaces : Spaces on the board where a Player can place one of its workers (i.e., family members) - Agricola is part of a large number of tbs games that categorize themselves as worker-placement games.
+- Action Spaces : Spaces on the board where a Player can place one of its workers (i.e., family members) - Agricola is part of a large number of tbs games that categorize themselves as worker-placement games.
+- Actions : An action is a function that takes in a Game State and alters it.

 ## AI techniques